-The Group's operations are diversified across four main business segments: Gas Transmission Business, Gas and Power Distribution Business, Heat Infra Business and Gas Storage Business, which accounted for 44 per cent., 37 per cent., 10 per cent. and 10 per cent., respectively, of the Group's EBITDA for the year ended 31 December 2017.
+The Group's operations are diversified across four main business segments: Gas Transmission Business, Gas and Power Distribution Business, Heat Infra Business and Gas Storage Business, which accounted for 45 per cent., 34 per cent., 10 per cent. and 10 per cent., respectively, of the Group's Adjusted EBITDA for the year ended 31 December 2018.
+The Gas Transmission Business, Gas and Power Distribution Business, Heat Infra Business and Gas Storage Business accounted for 40 per cent., 30 per cent., 18 per cent. and 12 per cent., respectively, of the Group's Proportionate Adjusted EBITDA for the year ended 31 December 2018.
 The diversification mitigates the Group's exposure to risks associated specifically with any one of the relevant business segments and enhances the Group's ability to adapt to changes in regulation, policy and competitive conditions.